-Working in Gaming Tech with EA’s Product Manager
+Working in Gaming with Michael Eng, Product Manager at Electronic Arts

 What’s the difference between a producer and a product manager?
 And more specifically what do both of them do in the gaming industry?
 The product manager at Electronic Arts joined our Slack community for an AMA session to talk about the product manager’s day-to-day life in the gaming tech field.

 Product Manager at Electronic Arts for about 3 years now, first as Business Analyst and later in the Core Product Management group.
 Holds a B.A. in Econ and is a hardcore gamer.
 In his free time, he likes playing basketball, watching superhero films, reading fantasy novels, and listening to mystery murder podcasts like Serial.

 How did you get your first job as a Product Manager and do you have any advice for those of us just starting out?

 I spent the first two years being a Business Analyst for EA’s Central Analytics team.
 I decided that I wanted more influence and impact in actual games, so I reached out to Product Managers in my organization and managed to move internally.
 For those starting out, I recommend that you reach out to as many people as you possibly can and really understand the Product Management function.

 What would you consider the best lessons you’ve learned during your time as a Product Manager?